LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

-Dr. Paul Stansbie is an Associate Dean of the College of Community and Public Service.
-Since joining Grand Valley State University (GVSU) in the summer of 2003, Dr. Stansbie has been a faculty member and chair of the Department of Hospitality and Tourism Management (HTM).
-He had previously spent 9 years working as a Senior Lecturer in Operations Management and International Tourism at University College Birmingham (An Accredited College of the University of Birmingham), England.
+Dr. Paul Stansbie is the Acting Dean of the College of Community and Public Service.
+Since joining Grand Valley State University (GVSU) in the summer of 2003, Dr. Stansbie has been a faculty member and chair of the Department of Hospitality and Tourism Management (HTM) and an Associate Dean.
+He had previously spent nine years working as a Senior Lecturer in Operations Management and International Tourism at University College Birmingham (An Accredited College of the University of Birmingham), England.

 Dr. Stansbie has over 20 years of higher education teaching and leadership experience working within Hospitality and Tourism education programs at graduate and undergraduate levels in England, Hong Kong, the USA, and the Maldives.
 Prior to his academic career, he spent a number of years working for Marriott Hotels and Intercontinental Hotel Group (IHG) in both the US and UK holding a variety of managerial positions in hotels and the food and beverage areas.
 He currently serves on the Board of Michigan Lodging and Tourism Association (MLTA) and The International Society of Travel and Tourism Educators (ISTTE) and is an author and guest reviewer for a number of prominent HTM journals.

 In 2013, he was selected as one of 16 emerging leaders from GVSU’s 864 faculty and staff to undertake an intensive leadership development program.
 He holds an MBA from the University of Nottingham, England and a Ph.D. in Tourism Business Management from the University of Plymouth, England.